sveltejs/svelte/.changeset/shiny-chicken-occur.md

 'svelte': patch
 ---

-fix: missing title warning for buttons and anchor tags
+fix: silence label warning for buttons and anchor tags with title attributes